manifoldfinance/java/images/ubi/openjdk17/jre/README.md

 ## Java Base Image OpenJDK (JRE)

-This image is based on UBI and provides OpenJDK (JRE)
+This image is based on UBI and provides OpenJDK (JRE).

 It includes: